-The hike can be started from the Grey Whale Cove parking lot off Highway 1, but the little lot often fills so it’s easier to start from the quieter entrance on San Pedro Mountain Road.
+The hike can be started from the Grey Whale Cove parking lot off Highway 1, but the little lot often fills up, so it’s easier to start from the quieter entrance on San Pedro Mountain Road.
 The latter option also puts the suburban street walking at the start of the loop so it doesn’t break up the hike.

 Park at the end of Pedro Mountain Road in Montara, in the shade of the big trees.
 Walk back down San Pedro Mountain Road and take Drake Steet to Alta Vista Road.
 The road climbs past some houses, then the pavement ends.
 The dirt road continues to climb.